srnunez/guide-to-git-fork1/docs/basics/pull.md

 2. `esc` to enter command mode.
 3. `:wq` to save and exit, or `:q` to exit without saving.

+{: .note}
+> The default text editor can be changed using the `git config` command.
+Check out our page on [Setup](https://sophia-nunez.github.io/guide-to-git/docs/basics/configuration.html) for more information.

 With the automatic merge completed, your terminal should contain output similar to the following:

 ```terminal